Spikeysanju/sanju.sh/src/content/ship/seo-win-fixing-my-astro-sitemap.md

 ---
-title: I added sitemaps to my website
+title: Oops!
+I Forgot My Website Sitemap (But Now It's Fixed!)
-description: I added sitemaps to my website to help search engines index my content more effectively.
+description: So, guess what?
+I totally spaced on adding a sitemap to my website.
+A sitemap helps search engines find all my awesome content, which is kind of important!
+This post will show you how I easily set it up with Astro, so you don't make the same mistake I did.
 category: 'personal'
 ship_count: 1
 pubDate: 'June 1 2024'